45 Drought Tolerant Plants For Dry Climates

 hardiness-zones hardiness zones 3 to 9

-Wild bergamot is an attractive native plant that is surprisingly drought-tolerant.
-This plant is found naturally in dry prairie soils and is well adapted to full sun and low water.
-It does best in an area with good air circulation as it is prone to powdery mildew.
+Wild bergamot is an attractive native plant that is surprisingly drought tolerant.
+This plant grows naturally in dry prairie soils and adapts well to full sun and low water.
+It does best in an area with good air circulation, as it is prone to powdery mildew.

 Share This Post